tryscer/flock/Book/Flock-Music.md

 We stare at it until it rolls away from view.
 ​	"Forget it," says Barry.
+​	"Kim Novac herself told you to, but go ahead, ignore her," Eddie says.
+​	"Forget it," Barry repeats.
 ​	At the next sign we see a car parked beneath and when we get closer we see it's Jimmy's car.
 Jimmy has climbed on the sign, spray can in hand.
 Barry stops his car and we get out and look up.
 ​	"What's up, Jimmy?"
 I say.
 ​	Jimmy looks down at us from the ladder.